henry-luo/mark/docs/index.md

 </script>
 ```

 *Note: /dist/mark.js has bundled mark.convert.js and mark.selector.js and all dependencies with it, and is meant to run in browser.
-The entire script is about 13K after gzip. /dist/mark.js supports latest browsers, including Chrome, Safari, Firefox, Edge.*
+The entire script is about 13K after gzip.
+It supports latest browsers, including Chrome, Safari, Firefox, Edge.*

 *If you need to support legacy browsers, like IE11, which does not have proper ES6 support, you need to use /dist/mark.es5.js.
 IE < 11 are not supported.*